 Why Lenovo Vs HP Laptops?

-Both HP and Lenovo lead the laptop manufacturing industry and are much ahead of brands such as Samsung, Acer, Toshiba, LG and Fujitsu.
+Both HP vs Lenovo lead the laptop manufacturing industry and are much ahead of brands such as Samsung, Acer, Toshiba, LG and Fujitsu.
 It was, therefore, only fair to compare the two and not pitch the two against their lesser competition.
-By the way, the Lenovo vs HP laptops comparison can become quite complex if the laptops being compared offer the same set of features and fall in the same price segment.
+By the way, the Lenovo and HP laptops comparison can become quite complex if the laptops being compared offer the same set of features and fall in the same price segment.
 Consumer laptops of both brands start from $400 and go up from there to some truly expensive models.
 We would therefore try to compare the two brands in different aspects so that you have a bit more clarity.

 Lenovo laptops are known for what they are made of.
 For instance, the Lenovo 320, which is a business laptop in the mid-range category, comes with a 7th-gen i5 Intel core processor.
 In fact, most of Lenovo’s business laptops have a powerful processor, making them ideal for regular work.
 Lenovo laptops also come with HD screens for increased clarity.
 To be specific, Lenovo laptops’ graphics vary between models.
 The more expensive models are bound to have better graphics.